-A designated access way open to any non-motorized user that prefers a softer paved surface.
-A paved shoulder is typically a 2 to 4-foot-wide paved asphalt shoulder paved area on the edge of a roadway.
-A paved shoulder can serve as a functional space for pedestrians and bicyclists to travel in the absence of other facilities with more separation (i.e. recreational paths, sidewalks, and trails).
+A paved shoulder is typically a 2 to 4 foot wide concrete paved area on the edge of a roadway.
+Paved shoulders can serve as a functional space for bicyclists and pedestrians to travel in the absence of other facilities with more separation (i.e. recreational paths, sidewalks, and trails).